Chaos Zero Nightmare (CZN)NiaBuild and Guide

 • Can cheat out expensive cards by playing Adagio and G Chord together.

-• Pseudo-card search in Nia’s Curiosity, which also Discards to accelerate deck cycling.
+• Pseudo-card search in Nia’s Curiosity, which also Discards cards to accelerate deck cycling.

 Cons